UrvaSuthar/react-back-to-top-button/readme.md

 ## Contributing

 Contributions are welcome!
-Please review our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to contribute, report issues, or submit pull requests.
 When contributing:

 - Follow our coding style and linting rules.
 - Write tests for any new features or bug fixes.